0xfrian/nordic-dots/README.md

 # dot-files

+### 👋 Welcome!

-This repository contains the dot-files for my Arch Linux configuration
+This repository contains the dot-files for my Arch Linux configuration.

 ***Currently undergoing construction 🏗️***